Public Resource Directory

-Now more than ever, people are looking for alternative channels to find help besides calling your helpline.
-One of those options in high demand is the ability of a help-seeker to do their own self-service searches online.
-We call this the Public Resource Directory.
+Now more than ever, people are looking for alternative channels to find help besides calling you.
+One of those options in high demand is the ability for a person in need to do their own research and self-service searches online to find the information that can help them.

 It’s tempting to go online to find what you need, but there are pitfalls.
 Depending on the search engine or websites that turn up as search results, people in need of help may be getting unreliable, inaccurate, or outdated information.
 What was already a difficult situation could be made worse if a help-seeker is facing dead-ends, out-of-service numbers, or services that can’t actually help them.

 And that’s to say nothing of your help-seeker’s ability to understand the complex systems of care in their community, what they might really need or be eligible for, what organizations can help, the application process, or if there are other services that could help that they may not have thought of.

 The whole goal of information and referral services or 2-1-1s is to listen to the whole story and provide guidance and help navigating complex situations and the referrals that can help.
 There is a way to be sure your clients are still getting your expert guidance even if they don’t pick up the phone to call you.